charlieMonroe/libobjc-kern/README.md

 ```
 Note that the LanguageKit isn't complete and currently the edlc process crashes when launched.

+Current state of this is that the generation of runtime structures is updated for the kernel module as well as the usage of integer-based selector.

+It is still missing the change from libunwind-based stack unwinding and exception handling to the setjmp-longjmp-based one.
 ```

 An extension to this project is getting Smalltalk into the kernel.
 The Smalltalk runtime in included as well and it uses the ObjC runtime for all its features.